eburghar/kakpipe/README.md

-[kak-ansi](https://github.com/eraserhd/kak-ansi) is a tiny (23K) executable (written in C with no dependencies) exclusively targeted at highlighting ansi-codes in selections. kak-ansi works by removing ansi-codes from selections and adding range-specs to bring color and faces, but as a consequence can only work on read-write buffers and adds its own (tiny) layer of boilerplate code to be used in your commands.
+[kak-ansi](https://github.com/eraserhd/kak-ansi) is a tiny (23K) executable (written in C with no dependencies) exclusively targeted at highlighting ansi-codes in selections. kak-ansi works by removing ansi-codes from selections and adding range-specs to bring color and faces, but as a consequence can only work on read-write buffers.
+It writes to temporaty files and adds its own (tiny) layer of boilerplate code to be used in your commands.

 kakpipe asynchronously manage process lifecycle and sends text to the fifo that's already stripped out of ansi codes.
-It provides range-specs from a unix socket to be consumed separately, so it works also on readonly buffers, which is the default and what command outputs are expected to be.
+It provides range-specs from a unix socket to be consumed separately so it works also on read-only buffers, (which is the default and what command outputs are expected to be).